paboyle/Grid/documentation/GridXcode/readme.md

 </plist>
 ```

+Log out and in again.
+To check these have been set:

+    printenv|grep -i Grid

 ## 3. Install and build Grid pre-requisites

 To simplify the installation of **Grid pre-requisites**, you can use your favourite package manager, e.g.: